What Qualifies for SBA

-Note that the relief only becomes claimable from when the building or structure is bought into use, and there are further rules to consider if the building ceases to be used for a period of time.
+Note that the relief only becomes claimable, from when the building or structure is bought into use.
+Plus, there are further rules to consider if the building ceases to be used for a period of time.

 Limitations of Structures and Buildings Allowance

 When you want to make your claims, you need to be aware that there are some limitations to this relief, and certain criteria to comply with.

 A claim begins when the building or structure is bought into use.